rubrikinc/use-case-aws-cloudformation-templates-native-protection/README.md

 There are a few services you'll need in order to get this project off the ground:

-* AWS CloudFormation - this service allows you to configure CloudOut via a template
+* AWS CloudFormation - this service allows you to configure cloud native protection via a template
 * Rubrik Polaris - the platform that protects provisioned workloads

 # :muscle: How You Can Help